-NADA collaborated with Tangentyere Art Centre in Alice Springs to select an artist and oversaw the licensing of the artwork for the project.
+NADA worked with the Tangentyere Art Centre in Alice Springs to select an artist and artwork to be licensed for the project.

-The chosen design was based on an original work, called Kwatja, by Alice Springs-born painter Marjorie Williams.
+The chosen design was based on an original artwork by Marjorie Williams, called 'Kwatja'.

-Marjorie began painting in Hermannsburg, in the Northern Territory, before moving to Alice Springs.
-She painted with Ngurratjuta Many Hands Art Centre before it dedicated itself to watercolourists.
+She has four children, grandchildren and a great grandchild here in Alice Springs to keep her busy.
+Marjorie has painted for herself in the past after starting in Hermannsburg before moving to Alice Springs.
+She has also painted with Ngurratjuta Many Hands Art Centre before they dedicated themselves to watercolourists.

 The painting is about waterholes - "Kwatja"...
 People need to know where the water is on their Country.

 Marjorie paints in a range of styles, figurative and abstract, with the imagery she paints strongly relating to her country, the country of her mother, ntaria. many of marjorie's artworks have strong graphical elements, and she is paints about water, women's activities such as collecting water, and dancing, bush tucker species, particularly echidna, memories from her early life spent between iwupataka [jay creek reserve] and ntaria.